Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Key Questions and Solutions

 \subsection{Q2: What is the JAD plan?
 Part I: Points $B$ and $C$}

-As shown in Figure \ref{fig:problem}, the JAD plan can be described as \eqref{equ:JAD}.
-We assume that the values of the following variables have been pre-determined: \begin{itemize} \item The pre-defined JAD speed $v^*$, \item The surrounding or upcoming traffic speed $v_{\mathrm t}$, \item The temporal back and front of a stop-and-go wave at a fixed location, detected by the downstream detector at $x_{\mathrm d}$, i.e., points $E$ and $F$, \item The wave speed $w$. \end{itemize}
+As shown in Figure~\ref{fig:problem}, the JAD plan can be described by \eqref{equ:JAD}.
+We assume that the values of the following variables have been pre-determined: \begin{itemize} \item The pre-defined JAD speed $v^*$; \item The surrounding or approaching traffic speed $v_{\mathrm t}$; \item The temporal rear and front of a stop-and-go wave at a fixed location, detected by the downstream detector at $x_{\mathrm d}$, i.e., points $E$ and $F$; \item The wave speed $w$. \end{itemize}

 The selection of point $A$ will be carefully discussed later in Section \ref{sec:Q2}.
 Here, we simply assume that point $A$ is known, and then we only need to measure points $B$ and $C$.
 Referring to Figure \ref{fig:problem}, from a geometric perspective, given point $F$ and slope $w$, we have line $DF$ expressed as follows: